top of page

 SJP early withdrawal charges

-In contrast to pensions/investment bonds, there is an initial fee of 5% for ISA investments (with the adviser receiving 3% as with pensions/investment bonds), although some SJP partners have been known to reduce or waive these fees.
+In contrast to pensions/investment bonds, there is an initial fee of 5% for ISA/unit trust investments (with the adviser receiving 3% as with pensions/investment bonds).
+However, some SJP partners have been known to reduce or waive these fees.
 It's worth noting that these fees can also apply to topping up existing assets.
-A couple using their ISA allowance could pay their SJP partner an additional £2,000 per year (2x£20,000 * 5%) in addition to ongoing fees.
+A couple using their ISA allowance could pay their SJP partner an additional £2,000 per year (2 x £20,000 * 5%) in addition to ongoing fees.

-Annual charges, again including adviser fees, are lower than pensions/investment bonds, at around 1.6%.
-Including transaction costs, this works out to about 1.9% pa.
+Annual charges (which, as a reminder, include adviser fees) are lower than those for pensions/investment bonds, at around 1.55%.
+Including transaction costs, this works out to approximately 1.85% per annum.

-Making sense of various fees can be tricky.
+Making sense of the various fee components can be tricky.
 We've created a spreadsheet in an attempt to clarify this.
 Please feel free to get in touch if you would like a copy or disagree with any of the numbers.

 Our sample client has a starting balance of £100,000 for their ISA and £75,000 for their pension.
-They contribute £10,000 to their pension and ISA each year.
+They contribute £10,000 each to their pension and ISA annually.
 Investment growth is assumed to be 5% per annum.
+Note that transaction costs are excluded from this analysis.

 For the ISA, we can see that for every contribution (both initial and ongoing), the adviser receives 3% and SJP 2%.